-- Preventing excessive growth of credit granted to households, non-financial corporations and the entire private sector and mitigating the consequent risks and excessive indebtedness. - 2.
-Preventing systemic risks associated with the systemic importance of individual credit institutions and with the structural vulnerabilities of the financial system. - Improving the risk resilience of the financial system as a whole by also taking into account the risks to financial activity other than traditional credit institutions activity. - 4.
+- 1. Preventing excessive growth of credit granted to households, non-financial corporations and the entire private sector and mitigating the consequent risks as well as preventing excessive indebtedness of households and thereby maintaining households' risk resilience. - 2.
+Maintaining adequate risk resilience of credit institutions taking into account cyclical systemic risks, structural vulnerabilities of the financial system and the systemic significance of individual credit institutions. - 3.
+Improving the risk resilience of the financial system as a whole by also taking into account the risks to financial activity other than traditional credit institution activity. - 4.
 Supporting the lending capacity of the financial system if threatened as a result of severe distress in the economy or the financial system.

-Macroprudential analysis identifies systemic risks which, if materialised, could jeopardise the achievement of the primary goal.
+Macroprudential analysis identifies systemic risks, which, if materialised, could jeopardise the achievement of the primary or intermediate objectives, and evaluates different policy options.
 Systemic risks can be broken down into cyclical and structural systemic risks.
 Cyclical systemic risks are typically linked to strong fluctuations in lending and asset prices.
 Structural systemic risks, in turn, are associated with long-term and slow-moving characteristics of the economy and the financial system.
 Such structural vulnerabilities are, for example, high private-sector debt and a large and concentrated banking system.
 On the other hand, severe disruptions to the economy and to the financial system, such as those stemming from external shocks, for example, can also jeopardise financial intermediation in the economy.
 In such cases, macroprudential policy can contribute to strengthening the supply of credit in the financial system.
 When strengthening credit supply, the estimated duration and severity of the disruption should be taken into account.
-Macroprudential stability assessments should also take into account new types of global risks, such as cyber and climate risks.
+Macroprudential stability assessments should also take into account new types of global risks, such as cyber risks, climate risks and geopolitical risks.

-Macroprudential policy also has its limitations: macroprudential instruments alone cannot prevent the build-up of economic imbalances or support financial intermediation.
+Macroprudential policy also has its limitations: macroprudential instruments alone cannot sufficiently prevent the build-up of economic imbalances or support financial intermediation.
 When assessing the success of macroprudential policy, the combined effect of other policy segments and regulation should also be taken into account.

 Communication allows macroprudential authorities to explain the rationale behind macroprudential policy and its objectives to the general public.
 Forward guidance on forthcoming macroprudential measures contributes to reducing market uncertainty.
 It can steer expectations of forthcoming macroprudential policy and thereby influence the behaviour of economic agents.
-Communication also ensures and strengthens the transparency and openness of decision-making.
+Communication also ensures and strengthens the transparency and openness of decision-making to the public, stakeholders and relevant parties.